|

 The narratee however, cannot be classified like the narrator.
 The distinction between the narratee and narrator is more in terms of

-the beginning of Mrs Gaskell's Wives and Daughters
+the beginning of Mrs Gaskell's Wives

-an extract from Mark Twain's Huckleberry Finn
+an extract from Mark Twain's Huckleberry

-an extract from Henry Fielding's Tom Jones
+an extract from Henry Fielding's Tom

-an extract from the beginning of Henry James' Portrait of a Lady
+an extract from the beginning of Henry

-another extract which will be given during the lecture.
+which might be given during the workshop.

-Ismail S Talib, Narrative Theory, Chapter 7:
+Ismail S Talib, Narrative Theory, Chapter 7: The

-The Narrator.
+Narrator.

 Last revised:

-© Ismail S. Talib 1996-2007.
+© Ismail S. Talib 1996-2017.